You are here

 Pennsylvania Magazine of History and Biography journal logo

 The Pennsylvania Magazine of History and Biography (PMHB) is a quarterly scholarly journal and one of the country’s most prestigious state historical publications.
 Published since 1877 by The Historical Society of Pennsylvania, it is an important resource for those interested in a scholarly approach to state and local history, industry, genealogy, culture, and related subjects.
 On this site, readers have access to a century of back issues of the journal, beginning with Vol. 31 (1907).
-One new volume is added to the digital archive each year, with a 6 year embargo period from the original publication date before Open Access.
+One new volume is added to the digital archive each year, with a 5-year moving wall from the original publication date before Open Access.

 Western Pennsylvania History